AxisCommunications/acap-native-sdk-examples/licensekey/README.md

 10:31:43.058 [ INFO ] licensekey_handler[14660]: Licensekey is invalid
 ```

-A valid license key for a registered application ID is only accessible through ACAP Service Portal, see [Online manual](https://axiscommunications.github.io/acap-documentation/docs/service/acap-service-portal.html).
+A valid license key for a registered application ID is only accessible through [ACAP Service Portal](https://developer.axis.com/acap/service/acap-service-portal).

 Support for installing license key though device web page is available, if acapPackageConf.copyProtection.method is set to "axis" in the **manifest.json** file, by the following steps: